snowwits/openend/README.md

 ## Description
 When you are watching videos of e-sport or sport events the duration and titles of videos can often give away the ending.
 For example, if you are watching a Best-of-3 series and the video has almost reached its end in the second match, you know that it will be a 2:0 victory.
-Or if you are scrolling through a video list to find the semi final videos and accidentially read the finalists names in the grand final video title.
-Those kind of things ruin the viewing experience when watching past events.
+Or if you are scrolling through a video list to find the semi final videos and accidentally read the finalists names in the grand final video title, the excitement for the semi finals fades away.
+These things ruin the viewing experience when watching past events.

-Open End prevents those kinds of spoilers by hiding certain information.
+Open End prevents those kinds of spoilers by hiding certain information on Twitch.tv.
 Its features include:

 ## Features
 ### Main Features